In Store Customer Experience Providing a distinctive, memorable and meaningful In Store customer experience

-We use physical design features to evoke an emotional responses and create more meaningful customer experiences.
+We use physical design features to evoke an emotional responses and create more meaningful in store customer experiences.

 Low lighting and contrasting materials were used to create an interactive, high-energy 'digital playground'.
 This was a space where customers and staff engaged with the latest multi-media products and services.

 We translate the brand into a sensory 3D space.
 A store's mood and atmosphere should capture the emotional promise of the brand.
 We think about tactile qualities, the hard and the soft, the light and the dark, scale, proportions and volume, and how these affect the senses.
 These differ for each brand and the various stages of a customer journey to provide a seamless and impactful in store customer experience.

 A design for a more friendly, consultative in store customer experience.
 This was informed by understanding customer postures and the design of specific service fixtures.

 Encouraging good behaviour

 We think deeply about how staff and customers relate to physical objects within a retail environment.
 The 'props' on our retail 'stage' have a huge impact on the store experience.
 We design fixtures that encourage specific kinds of customer and staff behaviour.
 Our design ideas often work at a subconscious level, making the experience more intuitive, pleasant or engaging.